-On citing the verse, ibn ξ abbās states that the prophets may find God's victory slow.
+By citing this verse, ibn ξ abbās means that the prophets may find God's victory slow.
 As a human nature, they entertain such feelings.
 On the contrary, the great Lady ξ a'isha, the mother of believers, rejects the interpretation of ibn ξ abbās stating that the Prophet (PBUH) has a complete trust in God.
-However, the dispute over the meaning of the form of Az-Zann is a result of being not familiar with the rhetorical function of the use of the mental process of conjecture.
+However, the dispute over the meaning of the form of Az-Zann is a result of not being familiar with the rhetorical function of the use of the mental process of conjecture.
 Both ibn ξ abbās and ξ a'isha are right as for their justifications.
 It is true that the prophets entertain human feelings.
 Similarly, it is true that the prophets have absolute trust in God.
 However, using conjecture has nothing to do with the creed of absolute faith.
-'Conjecture' is used as a hedging device to show holiness and politeness to God.
+Conjecture is used as a hedging device to show holiness and politeness to God.
 It is God only who knows whether man will believe in Him or not.
-Therefore, the prophets are not responsible for their nations' acceptance or rejection of the Message of the Oneness of God.
-Above all else, they have not the right to stop preaching their message whatever the case is.
+Therefore, the prophets are not responsible for their nations' acceptance or rejections of the Oneness of God.
+Above all else, they have not the right to stop preaching their message whatever it is.
 They even have not the right to form their mind or say that their people will not respond.
-As a general rule, the whole affair and decision rest in God's hands.
-It applies to the case of Jonah above as well as the case of David below.
+The whole affair is up to God.
+It applies to the case of Jonah above and the case of David below.